IntCal: History

 In 2001 funding from the Leverhulme Trust enabled the formation of the IntCal Working Group (IWG) which met in 2002 at Queen's University Belfast (QUB) to establish criteria for calibration data and methods for curve construction and at Woods Hole Oceanographic Institute (WHOI) in 2003 to finalize methods and data to be included.
 In 2004 the IWG released the IntCal04 and Marine04 curves which extended to 26,000 cal BP.
 Due to the increasing complexity of the data available, a random walk statistical model, which included the uncertainty in both the radiocarbon ages and the calendar ages, was developed and used to produce IntCal04 and SHCal04.
 There were various radiocarbon datasets available beyond 26,000 cal BP, but because of disparities between them, they were not used to extend the curve further.
 Instead, a model curve not intended for use in calibration (NotCal04) was derived to highlight the offsets between the various data.
 A calibration curve for the southern hemisphere was also developed (SHCal04) using tree-ring measurements primarily from New Zealand, Tasmania and Chile.
 Northern hemisphere tree-rings measurements were also included with an interhemispheric radiocarbon offset applied.

 In 2006, a Natural Environment Research Council grant to QUB and University of Sheffield funded refinements to the statistical methods for curve construction and an IWG meeting.
 The IWG extended the curves to 50,000 cal BP in 2009.
 The curves were updated again in 2013 with additional tree-ring, foraminifera and coral radiocarbon data as well as the addition of radiocarbon dates for leaf fragments from the annually laminated Lake Suigetsu record.

 Current IntCal curves

-In 2020 the availability of the high-definition Hulu Cave speleothem record allowed for the extension of IntCal20 back to 55,000 cal BP.
+In 2020 the availability of a high-definition speleothem record from Hulu Cave in China allowed for the extension of IntCal20 back to 55,000 cal BP.
 The Hulu cave data served as a backbone for wiggle matching millennial length floating Kauri tree ring records, providing detail to the older portion of the IntCal curve.
 In addition, a large increase in single year tree-ring records provided higher resolution for the Younger Dryas as well as for the past 5000 years.
 A Bayesian spline method was developed for more flexible for curve construction.
 The southern hemisphere curve was also updated with the variation in the interhemispheric offset modelled.
 The Marine20 curve was constructed using an ocean-atmosphere-biosphere model forced by the IntCal20 atmospheric curve and CO_{2} levels reconstructed from ice core data.